Check if you have to pay a debt

 The time limit is sometimes called the prescription period.

-The time limit is longer for mortgage debts.
+The time limit for mortgage debts is also longer.
 If your home is repossessed and you still owe money on your mortgage, the time limit is 5 years for the interest on the mortgage and 20 years on the main amount.

 If you’ve already been given a court order for a debt, the time limit for the creditor to enforce it is 20 years.